No one has favorited this theater yet

 In 1996 it was leased to the independent Robins Cinemas chain and they re-named it Robins Cinema.
 It closed on 2nd December 1999 when the new Cineworld multiplex opened across the road on the former Middle Brewery site.

-The building has stood empty and unused since closure.
+The building stood empty and unused for 14-years.
 In December 2007 it was given a Grade II Listed building status by English Heritage.